Annuity vs. IRA: What’s the difference?

 You have two options when it comes to IRAs:

-• Traditional IRA: A traditional IRA may allow you to receive a tax break on contributions you make to the account.
+- Traditional IRA: A traditional IRA may allow you to receive a tax break on contributions you make to the account.
 Contributions will grow tax-free, but withdrawals will be fully taxed as ordinary income.
-You can start making withdrawals penalty-free at age 59 ½, but aren’t required to take withdrawals until age 72 or later.
+You can start making withdrawals penalty-free at age 59 ½, but aren’t required to take withdrawals until age 73.

-• Roth IRA: The main benefit of a Roth IRA is that your withdrawals will be tax-free, but you won’t receive a tax break on contributions.
+- Roth IRA: The main benefit of a Roth IRA is that your withdrawals will be tax-free, but you won’t receive a tax break on contributions.
 Your assets will be allowed to grow tax-free inside a Roth IRA, but you won’t be required to make withdrawals at any time.
 Withdrawals before the age of 59 ½ will typically face taxes on any gains and a penalty of 10 percent.
+However, you can withdraw contributions (not earnings and capital appreciation) after five years without penalty.

 What is an annuity?

-An annuity is an insurance contract designed to provide investors with a steady income stream during their retirement.
-Similar to an IRA, it has some tax advantages, in that money invested in an annuity grows tax-deferred until you start receiving payments.
+An annuity is an insurance contract designed to provide purchasers with a steady income stream during their retirement.
+Similar to an IRA, money invested in an annuity grows tax-deferred until you start receiving payments.

 How an annuity works